robertwahler/repo_manager/examples/pc_saved_game_backup/README.markdown

 This folder will act as a remote to hold bare Git repositories.
-These repos will store backups of our game saves, normally, this folder would be on a remote server, NAS, or Drop Box like service
+These repos will store backups of our game saves, normally, this folder would be on a remote server, NAS, or Drop Box like service.

     mkdir remote

-    touch remote/.gitignore
+remote/.gitignore

+    *
+    !/.gitignore

 Create the specialized 'git init' task